Terry Gilliam's unrealized projects

-During his long career, American-born British film director Terry Gilliam has worked on a number of projects that never progressed beyond the pre-production stage under his direction.
-Some of these productions fell into development hell or were cancelled.
+Over the course of his extensive career, American-born British film director Terry Gilliam has been involved in numerous projects that failed to advance beyond the pre-production phase under his direction.
+Several of these ventures became stalled in development hell or were cancelled.
 The following is a list of projects in roughly chronological order.

 20th century

 Theseus and the Minotaur

 Right after he finished Jabberwocky (1977), Gilliam's next film project would be Theseus and the Minotaur, based on Greek mythology.
 The film was shelved when Gilliam chose to make Time Bandits (1981) instead, though he later pursued it again following the release of 12 Monkeys (1995).
 In 1997, when he returned to the project, he enlisted the help of screenwriter Tony Grisoni whose script The Lives of the Saints had impressed him a few years earlier.

 Gormenghast

 After directing The Life of Brian, Gilliam considered making a film adaption of Mervyn Peakes' fantasy novel Gormenghast.
 The owner of the rights wanted Peter Sellers to play the character Doctor Prunesquallor.
 Gilliam ultimately decided to not make the film because he had spent too much time thinking about it, did not have enough money to make it, and had already reused some of his ideas for it in his film Jabberwocky.